AI Music Copyright

 Frequently Asked Questions

-Not exactly.
-The U.S. Copyright Office has indicated that AI-generated content without sufficient human creative input may not be eligible for copyright protection.
-However, "not copyrightable" doesn't mean "free to use commercially" — AI music platforms own rights to their models and may retain certain rights to outputs.
-Your right to use the music commercially comes from the license the platform grants you, not from copyright ownership.
+No — "copyright-free" is the wrong frame for AI music; what matters is the license your platform grants, not who holds a copyright.
+The U.S. Copyright Office holds that fully AI-generated content without meaningful human input may not be copyrightable, but that does not make it free to use commercially.
+AI music platforms own rights to their models and may retain rights to outputs, so your practical right to use the music comes from the platform's license terms.

-Yes.
-Evasong's paid plans include full commercial rights, allowing you to use generated music in YouTube videos, social media content, ads, podcasts, and client projects.
-Evasong also does not submit generated music to YouTube's Content ID system, which helps avoid claim disruptions on monetized channels.
+Yes — Evasong's paid plans grant full commercial rights for YouTube, social, ads, podcasts, and client work.
+Evasong does not submit generated music to YouTube's Content ID, so monetized channels avoid most claim disruptions.
 Free plan users are limited to personal, non-commercial use.

 Generate original AI music with full commercial rights on paid plans.
 No Content ID submissions, no hidden restrictions — just music you can publish, share, and monetize.